-BioLogos INTEGRATE is a flexible teacher’s resource for exploring biology from a Christian worldview.
+BioLogos INTEGRATE is a flexible, easy-to-use teacher’s resource for exploring biology from a Christian worldview.
 It presents science in conversation with biblical faith.
 Designed for classroom teachers and home educators, INTEGRATE can be used alongside any science curriculum, or even on its own.
 It addresses common questions and concerns related to bioethics, creation care, origins, and other topics, and emphasizes virtues such as humility, wisdom, wonder.
 INTEGRATE helps Christian young people grow in their faith in Christ as they develop a deeper love and stronger understanding of the world God has made.

 While BioLogos INTEGRATE contains many inquiry-based science activities, it is not a full biology curriculum.
 The INTEGRATE units are organized by the main topics covered in a biology course and provides structured activities for a traditional classroom or homeschool use.

 INTEGRATE is designed with the needs of Christian school teachers, homeschool parents, and homeschool co-op teachers in mind.
 It could also be used at home by parents whose children attend schools where it is unlikely many of the topics covered by the INTEGRATE curriculum will be addressed.
 Public school science teachers may also find it a valuable resource for classroom activities that deal with the reliability of scientific evidence and the ethical questions science raises.
 The modular design allows teachers to pick and choose the kinds of activities that best suit their goals, time constraints, and students’ interests.

 - Active reflection on Scripture and emphasis on Christian virtues

 - Sound theology and Bible interpretation, vetted by Bible scholars, theologians, and pastors